Top of page

 • puts a dressing on, to keep the cannula clean and in place.

 Some IV drugs are given as a ‘bolus’ or a ‘push’ dose.
-This is where the chemotherapy is injected through the cannula over a short period of time, usually a few minutes.
+The chemotherapy drugs are injected through the cannula over a short while, usually between a few minutes up to about 20 minutes.
+Other drugs are given through a drip (intravenous infusion).
+This is a tube that runs into a cannula into a vein in your arm.

 • The fluid drips slowly from the bag into your vein over a set amount of time.
-This could be anywhere from 5 minutes to a number of hours, depending on the drug you have.
+This could be anywhere from 5 minutes to a number of hours, depending on the drug or drugs you have.

 • The bag hangs from a metal drip stand so that it stays above your arm to allow the fluid to flow downwards.
 The stand usually has wheels so that you can walk around with the drip still connected to you.

-The team delivering the chemotherapy will check that IV chemotherapy is flowing through the vein correctly.
-However, if you feel any pain or discomfort while you’re having IV chemotherapy, or notice swelling in your arm, it’s important that you tell a member of hospital staff.
 Occasionally, the drug goes into the tissues around the vein instead of into the vein itself.
-This is called ‘extravasation’ and can damage the tissues if it isn’t stopped quickly.
+This is called ‘extravasation’ and can cause problems if it isn’t stopped quickly.
 All nurses who give chemotherapy are trained in how to deal with this complication.

-IV chemotherapy through a ‘line’ (central venous catheter)
+AnchorIV chemotherapy through a ‘line’ (central venous catheter)

 You might have your IV chemotherapy through a ‘central line’ or ‘line’ (central venous catheter).
 A line is a tube that is put into one of your larger veins, guided by ultrasound.
 It runs from your chest to your heart.